Skip to content

 On June 2, 2026, the ransomware group Krybit added www.transbras.com.gt to its leak site and published what it claims are internal files exfiltrated from the Guatemalan transportation and logistics company Transbras.

 Transbras was founded in 1974 and began in road transport before expanding into additional logistics services.
 Public reporting indicates the company suffered a ransomware attack in which attackers gained access to internal systems, exfiltrated data, and later listed the victim on Krybit’s onion site.
-The exact number of people whose information was exposed remains unknown.
+The exact number of people whose information may have been exposed remains unknown.
 Available reporting describes the exposed material as internal files; specific data types and volume have not been independently verified.
 The listing appeared on the Krybit leak site with a hash-linked post dated June 2, 2026.

 Why This Matters for You and Your Family